 I’m not sure you can live as close as I do to the winter strawberry capital of the world and not love strawberries.
 Right now, until April, it is Florida strawberry season and I am using them in all kinds of recipes.
 This strawberry chocolate French toast is a recipe from the Florida Strawberry Growers Association cookbook, Florida Strawberries – A Taste of Summer All Winter Long.

-I recently had the amazing opportunity to participate in a media tour with the Florida Strawberry Growers Association and Sunday Supper Movement.
+I recently had the opportunity to participate in a media tour with the Florida Strawberry Growers Association.
 We were invited to the Guy Harvey Outpost on St. Pete Beach, FL where, after checking in, we boarded a bus and headed to the strawberry fields of Plant City.
 After a stop at the Florida Strawberry Growers Association’s office, a warm welcome from Strawberry Sue and her colleagues, a bite to eat and a toast, we pressed on with the day touring strawberry fields, learning from growers and a visit to a cooling facility.
 Then on to lunch at Old Towne Pizza.

 The afternoon activity was a visit to the University of Florida Research and Education Center and an introduction to the science behind growing and breeding strawberries from Dr. Vance Whitaker.
 I learned that growing strawberries is so much more than just planting them.
 There is a real science behind hybrids and trying to get the best tasting berry.
 After the berries we got to sample today, I’d say they are in good shape.